njooma/code-slinger/content/posts/iglistkit-uidecorationview.md

 Interested, I dove in and realized that IGListKit is not only a really powerful set of APIs on top of `UICollectionView`, it would probably make my life easier trying to create a view to spec.
 (Browsing Twitter at work for work, nothing wrong there...)
 This isn't a post on the amazing features and life-changing nature of IGListKit.
 Rather, this is about a specific problem I faced that took me an embarrassingly long time to get to a reasonable solution.

 But to understand the problem, you first have to understand the basics of IGListKit.
 And the basics are: you group a series of collection view cells into a section, and treat that section as a single unit with its own controller.
 You can also group sections together into a super-section and treat that as a unit.
-For example, the Instagram feed: You could treat image, the actions, and the comment sections as individual sections acting as a unit.
+For example, the Instagram feed: You could treat the image, the actions, and the comment sections as individual sections acting as a unit.

 So what I needed was something with 5 components, expanding to a maximum of 9 components.
 Nothing too fancy, just a title, description, image, caption, and a view more button.
 When the view more button is pressed, a detailed description and up to 3 more components expand in.
 Pretty straightforward: